Pence, Trump attorney clash over what Trump told his VP ahead of Jan. 6, 2021

 “In 40 years of practicing law, on a case of this magnitude, I’ve not known a single case to go to trial before two to three years,” Lauro said on CBS’ “Face the Nation.”

-Responding to questions about whether Trump can get a fair trial in the nation’s capitol, former New Jersey Gov. Chris Christie, a former federal prosecutor, said he can.
+Responding to questions about whether Trump can get a fair trial in the nation’s capital, former New Jersey Gov. Chris Christie, a former federal prosecutor and a Republican, said he can.

+A slew of people charged in the Jan.
+6 riot have tried to get their trials moved out of Washington.
+Yet judges have rejected those motions in every case, saying fair jurors can be found with proper questioning.

 Trump’s legal team has until 5 p.m.
 Monday to respond to the prosecution’s request for a protective order limiting Trump’s ability to publicly disclose information about the case.
-The decision is up to U.S. District Court Judge Tanya Chutkan.
+The decision is up to Chutkan.

 Protective orders are common in criminal cases, but prosecutors said it’s “particularly important in this case” because Trump has posted on social media about “witnesses, judges, attorneys, and others associated with legal matters pending against him.”